ktangsali/physicsnemo-sym/docs/user_guide/foundational/linear_elasticity.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 In addition to the differential form of the linear elasticity equations,
-Modulus Sym also enables the use of variational form of these equations
+PhysicsNeMo Sym also enables the use of variational form of these equations
 (:ref:`variational-example`).
 This section presents
 the linear elasticity equations in the variational
-form as implemented in Modulus Sym.
+form as implemented in PhysicsNeMo Sym.
 Nondimensionalized
 variables will be used in this derivation.
 The inner product of
 Equation :eq:`eqn-equilibrium` and a vector test
 function :math:`v \in \mathbf{V}`, and integrating over the domain is given as